Brainhack-Proceedings-2015/clark_mx15_bids/brainhack-report.md

 ...

 #Introduction
 Data acquired during neuroimaging experiments can be organized in many different ways.
 This stems from inhomogeneity in scanner software, various DICOM and NIFTI tools, and custom data organizing scripts used across laboratories.
 The Brain Imaging Data Structure (BIDS) specification provides a simple, straightforward solution to this problem by introducing an intuitive standard for neuroimaging data organization.
-The goal of this Brainhack project is to utilize the BIDS standard in other software packages to encourage widespread adoption
+The widespread adoption of BIDS can be facilitated through incorporating this standard into sofware projects used for neuroimaging analysis.
+The goal of this Brainhack project is to demonstrate the integration of BIDS into a popular neuroimaging tool, the Configurable Pipeline for the Analysis of Connectomes (C-PAC).

 #Approach
 Tools for calculating DC (\texttt{3dDegreeCentrality}) and lFCD (\texttt{3dLFCD}) were implemented by modifying the C source code of AFNI's \texttt{3dAutoTcorrelate} tool. \texttt{3dAutoTcorrelate} calculates the voxel $\times$ voxel correlation matrix for a dataset and includes most of the functionality we require, including support for OpenMP \cite{Dagum1998} multithreading to improve calculation time, the ability to restrict the calculation using a user-supplied or auto-calculated mask, and support for both Pearson's and Spearman correlation.